Surgical Billing Guide for Residents

 Documentation: Each procedure must have its own indication documented preoperatively.
 A second procedure added intraoperatively without preoperative indication is harder to defend on audit.

-Add-on codes are exempt: Never append –51 to add-on codes (designated with “+” in CPT or ZZZ global period), which are by definition performed with a primary procedure.
+Add-on codes are exempt: Never append –51 to add-on codes (designated with “+” in CPT or ZZZ global period).
+Some non-add-on codes are also designated –51 exempt in the fee schedule — verify the status indicator before appending.

 Modifier –78: Return to OR Within Global Period

 Used when a patient requires a return to the operating room for a complication related to the original procedure, within its global period.
-Bills at a reduced rate since the preoperative work is already bundled.
-Medicare pays only the intraoperative component of the fee (the fraction varies by CPT code, commonly around 70% for major procedures, but this is not a fixed rule).
+Medicare pays only the intraoperative component of the fee — the exact percentage is code-specific (look it up in the Medicare Physician Fee Schedule for the specific CPT code; for most 90-day global major procedures it ranges approximately 63–80% of the total value).
+A new global period does not begin.

 Documentation: The return operative note must document the complication, the relationship to the original procedure, and the work performed.
 “Return to OR for postoperative hemorrhage following laparoscopic cholecystectomy performed [date]” is the minimum.

-Modifier –79 (unrelated procedure during global period) is billed at full value with a separate preoperative evaluation.
+Modifier –79 (unrelated procedure during global period) is billed at full value, begins a new global period, and requires a separate preoperative evaluation.
 Use –79 only when the return to OR is genuinely unrelated to the original procedure.

 Modifier –80 / –82: Assistant Surgeon

-When a second surgeon assists at a procedure, the assistant may bill separately under the primary CPT code with a modifier:
+When a second provider assists at a procedure, the assistant may bill separately under the primary CPT code with a modifier:

-• –80 (Assistant surgeon): Standard assistant surgeon billing.
+- –80 (Assistant surgeon): Standard assistant surgeon billing.
 Medicare reimburses at 16% of the procedure fee.
-Not payable for all codes.
-Check the Medicare Physician Fee Schedule indicator.
+Not payable for all codes — verify the assistant surgeon indicator in the Medicare Physician Fee Schedule before billing.

 Note: Many procedures have an assistant surgeon indicator of “2” (assistant surgeon not payable) or “9” (concept does not apply).
 Verify payability before billing assistant surgeon fees.